Sigal-Barsky/project_one/README.md

 # Hello git
-this is a test repositry
+this is a test repository